Google AdsMarch 2026 · 11 min read

 Financial / LegalCHF 3,000+CHF 5,000+

 If the budget is too thin, the account never exits learning mode properly.
-That is why “Google Ads did not work” is often just another way of saying “the campaign never had enough conversion volume to be judged fairly.”
+That is why "Google Ads did not work" is often just another way of saying "the campaign never had enough conversion volume to be judged fairly."
+I see this constantly in small business accounts that were asked to produce stable results on a testing budget.

 Should a Swiss SMB start with Search or Performance Max?